Lack of virus testing stokes fears in world's refugee camps

 The coronavirus has already appeared in Syria, where the decade-long civil war has displaced more than half of the population of 23 million.
 At least 350 health facilities have been bombed, mostly by the government.
 More than 900 medical staff have been killed and countless more have fled.

-No cases have been reported yet in Syria's northwestern Idlib province, the last bastion of opposition to President Bashar Assad and where heavy fighting forced nearly a million people to flee their homes earlier this year.
+But no cases have been reported yet in Syria’s northwestern Idlib province, where a government offensive displaced nearly a million people earlier this year and where authorities have carried out around 200 tests.

-Zaher Sahloul, a Syrian physician based in Chicago who heads MedGlobal, an international health NGO, calls that a “miracle.”
+Zaher Sahloul, a Syrian physician based in Chicago who heads MedGlobal, an international health NGO, calls that a “miracle” and says an outbreak there would be “catastrophic.”

-He notes that the entire province, which is home to 4 million people, has 98 ventilators, compared to 230 in the Advocate Christ Medical Center, where he is a critical care specialist.
-An outbreak would be “catastrophic,” he said.

-The World Health Organization has sent 5,900 testing kits to Idlib, where they are being carefully rationed.
-Authorities have carried out around 200 tests so far, all of which came back negative.

 ‘NO DOCTORS CAN SAVE US’

-Kate White, the emergency medical coordinator for Doctors Without Borders, said there is “very limited testing capacity" in Bangladesh, with most of it in the capital, Dhaka, some 250 miles (400 kilometers) away.
+Kate White, the emergency medical coordinator for Doctors Without Borders, said there is “very limited testing capacity” in Bangladesh, and most is in the capital.

 Sakina Khatun, who lives with her husband and seven children in a small bamboo and tarp hut, said “the virus will kill everything it touches” if it enters the camps.
 “No doctors can save us then.”